Politics of Botswana: Legislative branch

 The legislature of Botswana is derived from the Westminster system of the United Kingdom, though it has several aspects that distinguish it from this system.
-Unlike in the United Kingdom, the leader of the legislature has no executive powers, and it is subject to the Constitution of Botswana.
 Its official function under the constitution is to "make laws for the peace, order and good government of Botswana".
+The legislature is intended to act as a check on the executive, but it has little direct power to limit the executive's power, given the fusion of powers and the fact that single-party majority governments have always been the case.

-The legislative body of Botswana is the National Assembly, consisting of 65 members.
-57 of these members are directly elected by their constituents and six of these members are chosen by the National Assembly.
-The President of Botswana and the Speaker of the National Assembly are ex officio members.
-For a bill to become a law, it must be approved by the National Assembly and by the president.
+The legislative body of Botswana is the National Assembly, a unicameral body consisting of 69 members.
+61 of these members are directly elected by their constituents and six of these members are chosen by the National Assembly.
+The President of Botswana and the Speaker of the National Assembly are ex-officio members.
+For a bill to become a law, it must be approved by the National Assembly.
+The assembly uses a question time procedure to obtain information.

 The Ntlo ya Dikgosi is an advisory body established by the constitution.
-Its members include chiefs of the Tswana people, elected subchiefs, and members chosen by the Ntlo ya Dikgosi.
+Its members include eight chiefs of the Tswana people, five members appointed by the president and 22 members chosen by the eight chiefs.
 Any bill that affects the constitution or traditional tribal laws must be referred to the Ntlo ya Dikgosi, where it reads the bill and passes a resolution stating its position on the bill.
 It has no legislative powers of its own.

-The legislature is responsible for serving as a check on the power of the executive.
-It uses a question time procedure to obtain information.
-The legislature has little power to limit the actions of the executive branch, leading to concerns that it cannot serve as a sufficient check on executive power.